Chem2527/argo.md/argo.md

 ---

-## 9. FAQ
+## 11. FAQ

+**Q: Option 1 or Option 2?**
+A: **Option 1** for this project (CI → GitOps → Argo).
+Option 2 (Image Updater) later only if needed.

+**Q: How do we open Argo UI if we only have FortiClient VPN?**
+A: Argo runs in-cluster.
+Use `kubectl -n argocd port-forward svc/argocd-server 8080:443` (or Lens port-forward), then `https://localhost:8080`.
+No public expose required for PRD.

+**Q: Is Argo installed on my laptop?**
+A: No. Only the UI/CLI talk to the in-cluster Argo over VPN.

+**Q: Will Argo update the same Deployments we see in Lens?**
+A: **Yes — that is the requirement.** Argo syncs the live Kubernetes Deployment; Lens shows the updated image/tag.

+**Q: Should we still edit the image in Lens after Argo owns the app?**
+A: No. Change GitOps (or Argo rollback).
+Manual Lens image edits will fight `selfHeal`.

 **Q: Does Argo CD pick the latest image from ACR automatically?**
 A: No. Option 1: **CI writes the new tag into GitOps**.
 Argo CD syncs Git → Deployment.

 **Q: Does Argo CD push images?**
 A: No. CI pushes to ACR.
-Argo CD only updates the Deployment manifest/spec.
+Argo CD only updates the Deployment spec.
 Nodes pull from ACR.

 **Q: Can we install Argo CD without creating a namespace?**
 A: Namespace must exist first (admin).
 We can manage Deployments/Secrets/ConfigMaps; we still need admin for `argocd` ns + CRDs/ClusterRoles.